<?xml version="1.0" encoding="ISO-8859-1"?>

 Also as with artist trading cards, some enthusiasts like to make them from fabric.

-Although they can stand as works of art in their own right, you may also wish to incorporate them into larger pieces of artwork, such as artist trading cards, mixed-media canvasses etc.
+Although they can stand as works of art in their own right, you may also wish to incorporate them into larger pieces of artwork, such as artist trading cards, mixed-media canvases etc.

 A large number of inchies could be made into a mosaic, or you could use them to cover a plain picture frame for an unusual and dramatic effect.</description>